Monitoring overview

 Set up alerts for service issues:Email notifications

-Manage project and service notifications:Service contacts
+Manage project and service notifications:Configure notification emails

 Add contacts per service:Grafana alerts